Back To Search Results

 (Click Image to Enlarge)

-The Posterior Divisions, Posterior primary divisions of the upper three cervical nerves, Great Occipital Nerve
+The Posterior Divisions.
+Posterior primary divisions of the upper three cervical nerves and the great occipital nerve.

 Henry Vandyke Carter, Public Domain, via Wikimedia Commons